-The herb of this tree can acts on uterine muscles and endometrium and thus provides relief from abdominal pain and other spasms.
+The herb of this Ashoka tree can acts on uterine muscles and endometrium and thus provides relief from abdominal pain and other spasms.
 It also helps to treat irregular menstrual cycles, amenorrhea, leucorrhea, fibroids, cysts and other related disorders.
-Thus ashoka tree is widely used to treat gynecological and menstrual problems in women.
+Thus Ashoka tree is widely used to treat gynecological and menstrual problems in women.

 Regular consumption of Ashoka tree products help to improve your intellect.
 You have to mix equal quantities of Ashoka’s bark and brahmi powder and consume 1 teaspoon of this mixture twice daily with a cup of milk.

 Consumption of herbs from the Ashoka tree helps to remove toxins from our blood and therefore provides excellent benefits for our skin.
 Ashoka tree herbs help to purify blood and prevent the onset of allergies and other skin disorders.
 Burn and skin irritations can also be treated by using extracts from the Ashoka tree.